 This blog article contains affiliate links.
 We may receive a small commission at no extra cost to you.
 Full disclosure here.

 Okay lead foot, it’s time to back off the gas pedal.
-Because even driving 5 mph less can save 2-5 MPG.
+Because even driving 5 miles per hour less can save 2-5 miles per gallon.
 That adds up, especially if you’re traveling long distances.

 Use cruise control